-A New Deal on Housing: Creating tenant equity
+A New Deal on Housing: BUILDING tenant WEALTH

 April 2016-Present We are exploring new financing models to increase asset building for a generation facing massive barriers to building wealth through homeownership.
 We look at this crisis through the lens of wealth inequality and are actively exploring entrepreneurial ideas to build wealth for people who cannot currently access home ownership.